Skip to content

 Batch workflows

-You can create several tasks targeting different desktops and then run them together or one at a time:
+You can create several tasks targeting different desktops from the dashboard and then run them together or one at a time:

-- Create all tasks via the API (they start in "pending")
+1. Create all tasks from Mission Control (they start in "pending")

 If approval gates are on, each task pauses at "review" so you can check the result before it finalizes.
 See Approval workflow for details.